 Part A provides students with a broad overview of human development across the lifespan, including the consideration of change in one's physical, intellectual, personality, and social domains, and the influence of contexts of development (e.g., the family, school, peers, and culture) within each domain.
 Part B equips students with specific skills related to child and adolescent psychology.
 Two additional courses from the program list below will be used to meet students’ specific needs.
 Note that all psychology courses require the prerequisite of PSYCH 100, Introduction to Psychology.

-Students must have a C or better in each certificate course, and at least one course must have been completed in or after spring 2012.
+Students must have a C or better in each certificate course.

 - HD FS 129: Introduction to Human Development and Family Studies (3 credits)

 - PSYCH 212: Introduction to Developmental Psychology (3 credits)